Top 10 Things to do in Norway

 The north of Norway is a land of wide open spaces and little light pollution offering superb opportunities for seekers of the northern lights.
 From the stunning mountainous scenery of the Lofoten Islands to the quirky cultural city of Tromso, the fjord indented coastline of Finnmark to the North Cape itself, Norway’s vast skies are waiting for you.

-Suggested itinerary: Aurora Weekend at Malangen Resort
+Suggested itinerary: Aurora Break at Malangen Resort

 3. Look out over North Cape